Commit like a librarian.

 π€ Teaching the robot the same discipline

-/plugin marketplace add photostructure/claude-code-skills
+/plugin marketplace add photostructure/coding-skills

 /plugin install coding@photostructure